An online new music intensive for composers and performers

 I’m a composer, how long will I have to write the piece?

-Notifications will go out by July 8 and pieces will be due on August 8, so you will have exactly one month to compose a 5-10 minute work for solo performer with or without electronics (see below).
+Notifications will go out by December 5 and pieces will be due on January 2, so you will have roughly one month to compose a 5-10 minute work for solo performer with or without electronics (see below).

 I’m a composer, can I write a piece for solo instrument and backing track and/or electronics?